2016 Kennesaw State Owls football team

-The 2016 Kennesaw State Owls football team represented Kennesaw State University in the 2016 NCAA Division I FCS football season.
+The 2016 Kennesaw State Owls football team was an NCAA team that represented Kennesaw State University in the 2016 NCAA Division I FCS football season.
 They were led by second-year head coach Brian Bohannon and played their home games at Fifth Third Bank Stadium.
 They were second-year members of the Big South Conference.
 This season was the Owls second season of intercollegiate football.
 They finished the season 8–3, 3–2 in Big South play to finish in a tie for third place.